cybergu0ck/notes/engineering/software/fundamentals/data-structures/trees/01-trees.md

    - Depth of the tree is the number of edges from the root to the deepest leaf.
 (For the tree, height and depth are same in magnitude)
    - In the above image, the depth of node A is 0, of node H is 2 and node J is 3

+1. Level of a tree is same as the depth.
+   - Level starts from zero in these notes.
+   - Zeroth level has depth = 0.
+   - First level has depth = 1 and so on.

+- Some might consider the nodes (instead of edges) for depth and level.
+In that case, the depth (and level) starts from 1 instead of 0.
+All the formula in these notes need to be adjusted for this.

 <br>
 <br>
 <br>